Learning Objectives

 """

-Example 2: Calculation of precipitation nucleation rate
+Example 2: Calculating the nucleation rate of precipitation

 Simulation based on classical nucleation theory